SagGcs/wm-installation/README.md

 The procedure is carefully designed to work with a *Dockerfile*, when setting up a *WSL* instance, a virtual, or typical machine, as long as you are using Red Hat Enterprise Linux, CentOS, AlmaLinux, Rocky Linux, or any compatible operating system.
 (In the case of Docker, WSL, or a VM, that would be the guest operating system, not the hosts.)

+If you are interested in this project, if you nhave questions, or would like to have support, please contact [Jochen Wiedmann](mailto:jochen.wiedmann@softwareag.com).

+That said, please be aware, that this project is by no means officially supported, or endorsed, by Software AG.
+It is created, and maintained, by volunteers, as an open source tool.